svaningelgem/maven_settings_decoder/README.md

 The tool implements Maven's password encryption scheme:

 1. Reads the master password from `settings-security.xml`
-2. Decrypts the master password using the default key "settings.security"
+2. Decrypts the master password
 3. Uses the decrypted master password to decrypt server passwords in `settings.xml`
 4. Handles various encryption formats and edge cases